-This course is an exegetical analysis of the book of Hebrews, giving attention to its prominent Old Testament references and frequent utilization of the Old Testament.
-It examines authorship, occasion and purpose, and its specific Jewish context.
-Christology, the New Covenant, the warning passages, and the centrality of faith are examined.
+Hebrews is an exegetical analysis of this New Testament epistle.
+Topics covered include an examination of authorship, occasion and purpose, its specific Jewish context, Christology, the New Covenant, the warning passages, and the centrality of faith.
+Special emphasis is placed on the frequent utilization of the Old Testament to form Christian doctrine and theology.
+Prerequisites: Hermeneutics